The 23rd annual World-Wide Mustard Competition is here! Who will be the next WWMC Grand Champion for 2016, the Grand Poobah of Moutarde?

 There are 16 categories of mustard to be tasted and scored.
 You will help determine the Gold, Silver, and Bronze medal winners for each category.
 Examples of categories are Honey, Dijon, Spirit, Hot Pepper, and Exotic mustards, as well as mustard-based Dressings and BBQ Sauces.

-For the 2015 competition entries are due at the Mustard Museum no later than February 27, 2015.
+For the 2016 competition entries are due at the Mustard Museum no later than March 2, 2016.
+The first round of tasting is March 6, so don’t be late — there’s no wiggle room for late entries this year.
 Entry fee can be paid by check (cashable in U.S. dollars and drawn on U.S. banks) payable to National Mustard Museum or by credit card with online payment as an option (click for online payment).

 Medals are awarded to the top three mustards in each category and a Grand Champion award will go to the best of the gold medal winners.
-We notify all the winners after the judges make their final decisions in late April.
-The National Mustard Museum will host a medal presentation event in early May and will send a press release to the trade and consumer media.
-Winners will be notified by phone or email on or about May 15, 2015.
+We notify all the winners after the judges make their final decisions in late April and the National Mustard Museum will send a press release to the trade and consumer media.
+Winners will be notified by phone or email.

 Barry Levenson, Judge Coordinator and Museum Curator